Not sure which rules apply, what level to classify staff, or whether the award applies to all your staff?

 📜 22.
 Penalty rates

-for a full-time or part-time employee, at the percentage specified in column 2 of that Table of the minimum hourly rate of the employee under Table 4—Minimum rates; or
+(a) for a full-time or part-time employee, at the percentage specified in column 2 of that Table of the minimum hourly rate of the employee under Table 4—Minimum rates; or

-for a casual employee, at the percentage specified in column 3 of that Table of the minimum hourly rate of the employee under Table 4—Minimum rates.
+(b) for a casual employee, at the percentage specified in column 3 of that Table of the minimum hourly rate of the employee under Table 4—Minimum rates.

-Table 11—Penalty rates
+Table 12—Penalty rates

 Tanda will automatically apply the weeknight, weekend and public holiday penalties to the timesheet when they are applicable.